 - You’re struggling with credit card debt.
 Credit cards generally have much higher interest rates than student loans.
 If you have a choice between the two, consider focusing on your credit cards first.

 - You don’t have an emergency fund.
 Financial experts recommend having three to six months saved up to cover personal expenses in the event that you lose your job, get into an accident or have another emergency.
 You might want to save for an emergency fund first, then focus on making extra repayments on your student loans.

 - You don’t have a retirement plan.
 Nearly half of millennials and even more Gen Xers are afraid they won’t have enough retirement funds, according to the 18th Annual Transamerica Retirement Survey.
-You might want to start putting your money toward a 401(k) or IRA instead.
+You might want to save for retirement instead of making extra payments on your student loans.